Universal gap statistics for random walks for a class of jump densities: Introduction

 {\bf Summary of main results}.
 It is useful to summarize our main results.
-For any jump distribution $f_p(\eta)$ (\ref{eq:2}) with non negative integer value $p$, we show explicitly that the PDF of the gaps $P_{k,n}(\Delta)$ reaches a limiting distribution $p_k(\Delta)$, as in Eq. (\ref{limiting}).
+For any jump PDF $f_p(\eta)$ (\ref{eq:2}) with non negative integer value $p$, we show explicitly that the PDF of the gaps $P_{k,n}(\Delta)$ reaches a limiting density $p_k(\Delta)$, as in Eq. (\ref{limiting}).
 For large $k$, we then show that $p_k(\Delta)$ exhibits two distinct regimes depending on the scale of $\Delta$: (i) $\Delta = O(1/\sqrt{k})$ corresponding to the {\it typical} fluctuations of the gaps and (ii) $\Delta = O(1)$ which corresponds to {\it large deviations} of the gaps -- and which were not studied in detail even for $p=0$ (\ref{def_Laplace}) in \cite{UOSRW}.
 These different behaviors can be summarized as follows \bea p_k(\Delta) \sim

-\eea where $\sigma_p^2 = {(p+1)(p+2)}$ is the variance of the jump distribution $f_p(\eta)$ in (\ref{eq:2}) and $P(x)$ is the same distribution as for $p=0$ in Eq. (\ref{P_scaling}).
-This demonstrates that $P(x)$ is ``$\Gamma$-universal'' as it holds for gamma-distributed jumps (\ref{eq:2}), in agreement with the conjecture about the universality of $P(x)$ in Ref. \cite{UOSRW}.
-Although the universality of the scaling function $P(x)$ is somewhat expected from the numerical simulations which were performed in Ref. \cite{UOSRW}, it is quite interesting to describe analytically the nontrivial mechanism by which this universality comes out in this large class of RW models (\ref{eq:2}).
-This is actually the main motivation for this work.
+\eea where $\sigma_p^2 = {(p+1)(p+2)}$ is the variance of the jump PDF $f_p(\eta)$ in (\ref{eq:2}) and $P(x)$ is the same density as for $p=0$ in Eq. (\ref{P_scaling}).
+This demonstrates that $P(x)$ actually holds for the symmetric Erlang jump densities for arbitrary parameter $p \in {\mathbb N}$.
+This is in agreement the conjecture about the universality of $P(x)$ in Ref. \cite{UOSRW} for symmetric jump densities with finite variance.

 Although less universal, the large deviation regime, for $\Delta = O(1)$ in Eq. (\ref{summary}), is also interesting.
 In fact, the $k$-dependence $\propto k^{-3/2}$ in the prefactor of the second line in Eq. (\ref{summary}) is universal and holds for any value of $p$.
 However, the function $\varphi_p(\Delta)$ is non universal.
 We can compute it explicitly for $p=0$ [see Eq. (\ref{phi_0})] and already for $p=1$ it has a quite complicated expression (and hence not reported here).
 Nevertheless, one can compute the asymptotic behaviors of $\varphi_p(\Delta)$ for arbitrary integer $p$.
 They are given by \bea \varphi_p(\Delta) \sim